fredointhecut/lasteaed/README.md

 # Lasteaed
 ## How to
-- Mavigate to project folder
+- Navigate to project folder
 - Run `yarn` to install dependencies
 - Run `yarn start` to start building styles